my findsremove bookmarks all done

-The NCA casts its net over most credit products where payment is deferred and a charge, interest or fee is payable on the outstanding balance.
-Typical products are: overdrafts and credit cards, incidental credit agreements, unsecured loans (personal loans), instalment agreements, mortgages or secured loans or leases and credit guarantees (suretyships).
+Most credit products where payment is deferred and a charge, interest or fee is payable on the outstanding balance.
+Typically, overdrafts and credit cards, incidental credit agreements, unsecured loans (personal loans), installment agreements, mortgages or secured loans or leases and credit guarantees (suretyships).

 Two new regulatory institutions have been established to administer the Act: The National Credit Regulator (NCR) is the administrative regulator dealing with issues such as research and policy development, registration of industry participants, investigation of serious complaints and will take responsibility for the enforcement of the Act.
 The National Consumer Tribunal (NCT) will conduct hearings into complaints under the Act.

 All existing lendings taken before 1 June 2007 will continue to be priced as agreed under the Usury Act, but all new lendings with effect from 1 June 2007, will be subject to the pricing provided for under the NCA.
 The NCA limits credit providers from claiming non-interest fees, so that a consumer can easily make a comparison between credit products if different credit providers based on limited cost.
 Credit providers are expected to claim costs under the interest to be charged.